LeoYulinLi/wall-canvas/README.md

 and the normal map (Tileable_Red_Brick_Texturise_NORMAL.jpg) are used to compute the reflection model.

+The normal map is encoded as an image, where the RGB values of each pixel represents the xyz value of a normal vector.
+Each value is ranging from 0 to 255 with a bias of 128.

 #### Light Source
 For this project, the light is a constant vector for all points on the canvas, simulating a light source really far away.